Myoko Kogen Ski Resorts

 Ability: Beginner to Expert

-Ski Japan's famous powder in conjunction with a rich cultural experience on this hosted tour.
-The tour is hosted by a local Japanese person who speaks fluent English; whilst the focus of the tours is primarily snow sports, you will experience the culture, food & festivities beyond the normal ski/snowboard adventure.
+Ski Japan's famous powder in conjunction with a rich cultural experience on this hosted tour (private tour only ie can't join a group).
+Hosted by a local Japanese person who speaks fluent English.
+The focus of the tour is primarily snowsports & you will also experience culture, food & festivities.

-Price p/p From price based on 8-day sample itinerary, twin-share room (group of 6).
+Price p/p From price based per person on 8-day sample itinerary, twin-share room (group of 6) for 2026.

 Base/invoice currency is in Japanese Yen inc taxes.